bitcoinkook/the-open-ring/2-openring-portable-operator.md

 Before we look at anything — three quick things about you:

- 🧭 Where do you sit relative to the structure you want to explore?
+ 🧭 Where do you sit relative to the subject you want to explore?
     INSIDE — it directly affects your body, money, time, or health ADJACENT — you work near it, see it regularly OUTSIDE — you know about it but haven't lived it